-To help protect against GI problems and weight regain, you should continue to have careful follow-up past the third year after surgery.
+To help protect against gastrointestinal problems and weight regain, continue to have careful follow-up past the third year after surgery.

 Weight loss after LSG slows down after a few years, and your stomach may stretch and grow.
 For any bariatric surgery to succeed, you must make important lifestyle changes that include both better nutrition and regular exercise.

 Be sure to discuss any type of weight-loss surgery carefully with your healthcare provider.
 Before surgery you will need to have a complete physical exam to make sure you are healthy enough to have the procedure.
 You should also get nutritional and mental health counseling to make sure you are prepared for what to expect after surgery.